 National Legislation is passed by the NPC and typically provides the overall foundation of the Chinese legal system.
 For example, the NPC passes all civil, criminal and contract laws.
 The NPC also promulgates all Primary and Implementation Regulations.
 Local governments may also implement their own regulations.
 Legislative power is granted to various national and local administrations, which promulgate regulations according to the scope determined by the NPC.

 There is no comprehensive or up-to-date collection of Chinese laws in English on open access websites.
-Subscription databases have the best collections.
+The following subscription databases have the best collections.
 Note that translated laws are never official.